Thomas A. Wright Sr.: Military career

 In 1942, declining job opportunities in Boynton Beach as a result of WWII prompted the two, along with Wright’s brother and his wife, to move to Philadelphia, Pennsylvania, leaving behind their first child, Patricia.
 Here, Wright would earn a job working at the Philadelphia Navy Yard “as a pipe fitter-helper."
-While here, Wright would continue attending church, more specifically the Bright Hope Baptist Church, and strengthening his belief in God.
+While here, Wright attended the Bright Hope Baptist Church.
 It was during this time in Pennsylvania that Wright would be inducted into the army.